thkropp1/Hangman-Game/README.md

 # Hangman-Game
-The Hangman game app will run in the browser and feature dynamically updated HTML, powered by JavaScript code.
+The Hangman game app runs in the browser and features dynamically updated HTML, powered by JavaScript code.